 Our bay is full of lobsters all the summer and affordeth variety of other fish; in September we can take a hogshead of eels in a night with small labor, and can dig them out of their beds all the winter.
 We have mussels… at our doors.
 Oysters we have none near, but we can have them brought by the Indians…

-Bring Back a New England Seafood Tradition
+Bring Back a New England Seafood Tradition in 2020

-Later, everyone would gather around the table and dig in to a platter heavy with Lobster.
+Later, everyone would gather around the table and dig into a platter heavy with lobster.
 Kids would fight over the claws instead of the drumsticks.
 A helping of coral, not cranberry sauce, would grace every plate.
 Oyster stuffing, and a nice warm mug of New England clam chowder.
 And, of course, we’d be eating lobster rolls made with the leftovers for the next week, instead of turkey sandwiches.

 Get Stuffed with our super fresh seafood this Thanksgiving!
 Skip the turkey and pass the lobster!